uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 In this step we wire up the speakers and connect them to the terminal blocks of the Bonnet.

-1. Cut the stranded wire to length #todo check length
+1. Cut the stranded wire to length to about 20cm
 2. Strip all the ends of the wires
 3. Twist and tin each end
 4. Solder one end to the speakers as in the video